-Luke 1-2 is read with emphasis on how this text is heavily influenced by Hebrew.
+Luke 1-2 is read with emphasis on how this text is heavily influenced by Classical Hebrew idiom.
 Prose composition now also emphasises correct use of accents.
 The Ionic dialect is introduced and sections of Herodotus relevant to the Bible are read as well as stylistic commentary on the same by Dionysius of Halicarnassus.
 Hexameter poetry is also introduced with readings from Aratus’ Phaenomena (quoted by the apostle Paul) and Oppian’s Halieutika (‘On Fishing’) relevant to the New Testament.
-Time permitting, book 1 of Josephus’ Against Apion is tackled.

 M. L. West, Introduction to Greek Metre (Oxford: Clarendon Press, 1987)

 D. G. Miller, Ancient Greek Dialects and Early Authors: Introduction to the Dialect Mixture in Homer, with Notes on Lyric and Herodotus (Boston/Berlin: De Gruyter, 2014)